Mariyan-Nikov/ParkingSystem-SoftUni/README.md

-# Parking System made by me based on Software University Lecture
+# Parking System made by me based on Software University Project